onheap/eval/README.md

 ```
 Please note that there are two types of keys in method parameters.
 The `varKey` is of type _[VariableKey](engine.go#L9)_, the `strKey` is of type _string_.

-The `VariableKey` typed keys require to be [registered](variable.go#L47) in code explicitly to build the connections between `varKey` and variable string literal representations in expressions.
-String typed keys can be used directly without the registration step. the value of a `strKey` the string literal representations in expressions.
+The `VariableKey` typed keys are required to be [registered](variable.go#L47) or pre-defined into the [VariableKeyMap](compiler.go#L139) explicitly, to build the connections between `varKey` and variable string literal in expressions.
+String typed keys can be used directly without the registration step. the value of a `strKey` the string literal in expressions.

 The `varKey` offers better performance, the `strKey` offers more flexibility.
 You can use any of them (or hybrid), as they both are passed in during the expression evaluation.
 But we recommend using the `varKey` to get better performance.

 ### Operators
 Operators are functions in the expression.
-Here are the built-in operators
+Below is a list of the built-in operators.
+Customized operators can be [registered](operator.go#L11) or pre-defined into the [OperatorMap](compiler.go#L138)

 | Operator | Alias                   | Example                                                                                       | Description                                                                                                                |
 |----------|-------------------------|-----------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------|